This blog may contain affiliate links. Read our disclosure policy for more info.

-The Ben Lomond hike is easily one of the best short hikes in Queenstown.
+The Ben Lomond Track, New Zealand is easily one of the best short hikes in Queenstown.

-Taking in the views of the surrounding area and alpine peaks that tower over the lake below is breathtaking.
+Taking in the views of the surrounding area and alpine peaks that tower over Lake Wakatipu below is breathtaking.
 Once up there, it becomes all too clear how small we really are and just how stunning this part of the world is.

 In my opinion, no trip to Queenstown would be complete without a walk along the Ben Lomond hiking trail.
 For that reason, I have written this post to help those planning the trip and maybe inspire a few others who weren’t already sold!

-This blog includes all the info you need to have the best day and make some amazing memories up on Ben Lomond!
+This blog includes all the info you need to have the best day and make some amazing memories up on Ben Lomond, New Zealand.

-Well, in winter the snow on Ben Lomond can pose an avalanche risk.
-In fact, when I lived in Queenstown a guy took a hard tumble in some snow some 100 meters.
+This can pose an avalanche risk.
+In fact, when I lived in Queenstown a guy took a hard tumble in some snow and slid over 100 meters (328 feet).
 Luckily he was okay, but it could’ve been much worse.

 For those of you reading this with little alpine experience, I only recommend hiking to the saddle in the winter (you still may need crampons) and to the summit in the summer.

-A few blogs online talk about starting from towards Fernhill.
-Don’t take this route, there are so many trails in this area its very easy to get lost!
+A few blogs online talk about starting towards Fernhill.
+Don’t take this route, there are so many trails in this area it’s very easy to get lost!
 Start on Brecon Street at the bottom of the gondola.

-Hiking Ben Lomond – The Two Ways to Hike the Trail
+Two Different Ways to Hike the Ben Lomond Track

 The great thing about the Ben Lomond Trail is that there are actually two different ways to hike to the saddle or summit.